 In particular, we focus on assisting the Armenian government in arranging professional training opportunities and business advice for returning migrants, providing medical services and – where required – temporary accommodation.
 Approximately 400 returnees are expected to benefit from the project.

-A Counselling and Referral Centre for reintegration was established in cooperation with the Armenian Migration Service.
-The Centre benefits from the expertise of tree local counsellors, who are providing support and referral services to returning migrants.
-As of the summer 2021, the returnees will also be able to benefit from the support provided by a psychologist working full-time with the Centre, who also assists the staff in their daily challenges of their work.
+A Counselling and Referral Centre for Reintegration was established in cooperation with the Armenian Migration Service.
+Located within the Migration Service’s premises, the Centre hosts tree local counsellors providing support to returning migrants.
+As of the summer 2021, the returnees can also to benefit from the support provided by a psychologist working full-time with the Centre, who also assists the staff in their daily challenges of their work.